 Zarina 87272 USAflag

-☨ Obsolete: faucets that Moen plans to discontinue in the near future.
+* Faucets that Moen has discontinued or plans to discontinue in the near future.

 Innovation at Moen did not end with Al Moen's retirement in 1992.
 Today's Moen faucet may include: